 What a momentous loss that would have been?

 This blog covers the odyssey of a plan transformed into a Town Hall to finally being acclaimed as the City Hall.
+Finally it is saved from destruction by the wreckers’ ball of short-sighted Councillors and then from a fiery inferno.

 Main picture: The Town Hall under construction from 1858 to 1861